Launch

 - Science and Technology: includes organizations focused on preserving or advancing natural and social sciences, characterized by a formalized framework that entails the reproducible testing and revision of falsifiable ideas based on observable facts, as well as formal and applied sciences, such as mathematics and engineering.
 Applicants that are zoos or aquariums must also be accredited by the Association of Zoos and Aquariums.

-This primary purpose must be evident in your organization’s mission and plans.
-If you’re not sure which discipline matches your organization, please contact Casey Moser at .
+This primary purpose must be evident in your organization’s mission, programming, and plans.
+If you’re not sure which discipline best fits your organization or if your organization fits 4Culture’s funding disciplines, you can read more about what 4Culture can and cannot fund in these disciplines on our Discipline Eligibility page.
+If you still have questions, please contact Casey Moser at .

 Structural Requirement

-Your organization also must meet all the requirements for your track:
+Your organization also must meet all the structural requirements for your chosen track (New or Emerging):

 Your organization cannot be: